 McClary recommended informing the three major credit reporting agencies of your divorce and the debt repayment plans put into place.
 He said, “the more they know beforehand, the more they may be able to help find ways to help avoid financial pitfalls related to the divorce.”

 In addition to this, it’s also important to keep an eye on your credit throughout the process.
-To do this, you can get your free annual credit reports from AnnualCreditReport.com as well as see two of your credit scores for free, updated monthly, on Credit.com.
+To do this, you can get your free annual credit reports from AnnualCreditReport.com as well as see two of your credit scores for free, updated every 14 days, on Credit.com.

 If your credit does take a hit as a result of a divorce, you may still be able to improve your credit scores by disputing any errors on your credit reports, paying down high credit card balances and limiting new credit inquiries.